A SIMPLE EXAMPLE

 When do you believe each project would be considered finished?

-Which scenario do you believe will deliver the most improvement over the long-term?
+Which scenario do you believe will create the most value over the long-term?

 when asked to prepare a draft project plan, teams quickly identify